isomerpages/psd-corp/press-room/speeches/_posts/2018-01-08-post-Speech on Public Sector (Governance) Bill By Mr Ong Ye Kung at Parliament.md

 * * *

-1 Article 110 of the Constitution states: “Subject to the provisions of this Constitution, it shall be the duty of the Public Service Commission to appoint, confirm, emplace on the permanent or pensionable establishment, promote, transfer, dismiss and exercise disciplinary control over public officers.”
+<sup> 1 </sup> Article 110 of the Constitution states: “Subject to the provisions of this Constitution, it shall be the duty of the Public Service Commission to appoint, confirm, emplace on the permanent or pensionable establishment, promote, transfer, dismiss and exercise disciplinary control over public officers.”

-2 This would be for the Fifth Schedule SBs i.e. CPFB, HDB, JTC and MAS (although MAS is excluded from the Bill).
+<sup>2 </sup> This would be for the Fifth Schedule SBs i.e. CPFB, HDB, JTC and MAS (although MAS is excluded from the Bill).

-3 AGC has advised that this approach is consistent with how the Rules Committee makes Rules of Court.
+<sup> 3 </sup> AGC has advised that this approach is consistent with how the Rules Committee makes Rules of Court.